kfallah/variational-sparse-coding/README.md

 ### Linear Generator

-`train_vsc_dict.py` is main training script for training a linear generator with whitened image patches.
+`train_vsc_dict.py` is the main training script for training a linear generator with whitened image patches.
 Note that this dataset must be manually downloaded from [http://www.rctn.org/bruno/sparsenet/](http://www.rctn.org/bruno/sparsenet/) (labeled as whitened natural scenes) and placed in a folder labeled `./data/`.
-It takes as input a .json config file found in the `dict_config` folder.
+The training script takes as input a .json config file (all methods from paper included in the `dict_config` folder).
 To start a training run, use the following command:

 ```
 python train_vsc_dict.py -c dict_config/[CONFIG_FILE]